peopledoc/vault-cli/docs/howto/systemd.rst

    # opens a new file for edition
    [Service]
    ExecStart=
-   ExecStart=vault-cli env --path mysecret:value=MYVAR -- myprogram --options
+   ExecStart=vault-cli env --envvar mysecret:value=MYVAR -- myprogram --options

 The empty ``ExecStart=`` tells SystemD to ignore the previous command to launch and only launch the following one.